 Keto Chicken Salad with avocado is a perfect summer lunch in one bowl.
 Packed with flavors, rich in protein and healthy fats, this low carb chicken salad is an ideal meal.
 It is gluten-free and dairy-free as well.
 The avocado dressing takes it to the next level.
 You won’t miss bread and feel satisfied for a long time with an easy chicken salad like this.

 As the weather gets warmer, one of our favorite lunch is lettuce wraps with Low Carb Chicken Salad With Curry and Herbs.
 No more comforting stews or soups please.
 Eating light is one of the great things I love about summer, which also means easy cooking or no cooking at all.
 For a salad to be satisfying, we need some healthy fats and protein.
 Right?
 This keto chicken salad recipe contains all of those things too.

 How to make keto chicken salad

 I prefer using boneless chicken thigh fillets for this salad because they have more fat and we find them tastier than breast fillets.
 Cook the chicken fillets covered in a skillet with about ¼ cup water over medium low heat until they release water and then absorb almost all of it.
 Drizzle a little olive oil, season with salt, thyme and black pepper.
 Fry both sides until golden.

-If you have leftover chicken, it takes no time to prepare this keto chicken salad.
+If you have easy roasted chicken leftovers, it takes no time to prepare this keto chicken salad.
 Just heat it up and combine with other ingredients.

 To get the most benefit out of the healthy oil in avocado, I use an amazing avocado dressing over my salad.
 I shared the recipe for it here last week.
 Remember?
 It enriches all the flavors and you end up with the healthiest and tastiest salad ever!